rpmorata/SFhacks2025-AI-Project/README.md

 python scrape.py "<url>"
 ```

-Then remove all the images of caucasion people.

 ### Make and populate database (if it doesn't exist)
 Make a database to store the images with their corresponding classifications